dujest/yacht-resistance/README.md

 # End-to-end ML project

-According to the book [Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow, 2nd Edition](https://www.oreilly.com/library/view/hands-on-machine-learning/9781492032632/), there are eight main steps to an end-to-end Machine Learning project:
+The main steps to an end-to-end Machine Learning project are:
 1. Frame the problem and look at the big picture.
 2. Get the data.
 3. Explore the data to gain insights.